austince/flink-ci-flink/docs/content/docs/ops/debugging/flame_graphs.md

 ##  Sampling process

-Stack traces collection happens purely within a JVM, so only method calls within the Java runtime are visible (no system calls).
+The collection of stack traces is done purely within the JVM, so only method calls within the Java runtime are visible (no system calls).

 Flame Graph construction is performed at the level of an individual [operator]({{< ref "docs/concepts/glossary" >}}#operator), i.e. all [task]({{< ref "docs/concepts/glossary" >}}#task) threads of that operator are sampled in parallel and their stack traces are combined.